Seemingly endless opportunities for adventure wait for you on this Yellowstone National Park itinerary.

 Even in July, the hottest month in the park, the average high temperature is 72 degrees F.

-It can get quite cold in the evening due to the high elevation (8,000 feet!) though, so you’ll want to come prepared with layers for the evening chill!
+It can get quite cold in the evening due to the high elevation (8,000 feet!) though, so you’ll want to come prepared with layers for the morning and evening chill!

 Where to Stay in Yellowstone